FunAndHelpfulDragon/python-Functions/ReadMe.md

 - Other random files that got broken with the `Save.py` update.
 - Some pylint issues
 - Tests that got broken
+- Fixed pylint complaining at a doc by making it disabled in that file. (`docs/source/conf.py`)

 ### 1.4.10